pauloRohling/kafka-ksqldb-examples/README.md

 - [Product Sales Ranking](product-ranking/README.md): An example that demonstrates how to use streams, tables, joins, and windowed aggregations to calculate the ranking of best-selling products.
+- [Fraud Detection](fraud-detection/README.md): An example that demonstrates how to detect suspicious financial transactions in real time using filters, joins, and windowed aggregations.